Robust Nonlinear Transform Coding: A Framework for Generalizable Joint Source-Channel Coding: Robust Nonlinear Transform Coding Framework for Generalizable JSCC

-where the first term is modeled by the squared reconstruction error under the assumption of $\mathcal{N}(\mathbf{x}| \hat{\mathbf{x}}, (2\rho_g)^{-1}\mathbf{I})$, while the second and third terms represent the latent rate and the hyperprior rate, respectively.
+where the first term is modeled by the squared reconstruction error under the assumption of $\mathcal{N}(\mathbf{x}\mid \hat{\mathbf{x}}, (2\rho_g)^{-1}\mathbf{I})$, with $\rho_g$ denoting the weighting parameter for the reconstruction loss, while the second and third terms represent the latent rate and the hyperprior rate, respectively.
 In particular, the hyperprior rate is defined as the convolution of the prior over the hyper-latent $z_j$ with a uniform distribution \cite{uniform_proxy}:

 where ${\boldsymbol \psi^{(j)}}$ denotes the parameters of the non-parametric density model $p_{z_j|{\boldsymbol \psi^{(j)}}}$ that enables the entropy model for $z_j$, and $*$ denotes the convolution operator.